nibreh/yellow-plugin-justified-gallery/README.md

 ## How to use Justified Gallery

 Justified Gallery comes in addition to Gallery plugin.
 You don't have to do nothing, just use the gallery shortcut the same way as usual.
-Very useful when you use "xx%" to reduce your pictures.

     [gallery photo-album/]
     [gallery photo-album/ - 70%]

+It's not the perfect plugin because you must found the balance between width of your site & rowHeight on [line 26](https://github.com/nibreh/yellow-plugin-justified-gallery/blob/718ad449ebd849e9e0b2277d72d8c3b16f9f23dd/justifiedgallery.php#L26).

+You don't have to use xx% if your pictures are < 500ko and small enough.
+That's what we suggest before upload pictures on your server:

+- Ideally, pictures must be smaller than 500ko
+- 1280x720 is enough
+- Quality 70% is enough

+You can do all this with [ImageMagick](https://www.imagemagick.org).

 ## How to configure Justified Gallery